sezanzeb/alsa-control/README.md

 # ALSA Control

 Since ALSA provides dmix for soundcards that don't support multiplexing and softvol for those that can't control their volume, it is not necessary to run pulseaudio for that.
-You can use this tool to select our input and output devices and automatically configure dmix and softvol for you.
+This app is intended to replace pavucontrol in that case.

 ## Usage